U.S. Department of Treasury

 Sherman Building Reconstruction

-The Sherman Building is one of the most distinctive and historically significant buildings on the 272-acre working campus of the Armed Forces Retirement Home (AFRH) in Washington, D.C. and the hardest-hit in the August 2011 earthquake.
-Known as the “Old Soldiers’ Home,” the AFRH is home to 600 former enlisted military.
+Known as the “Old Soldiers’ Home,” the Armed Forces Retirement Home (AFRH) is home to 600 former enlisted military.
 The white marble Sherman building houses the main administrative offices of the AFRH and is a visual landmark from points throughout Washington.

 Location Icon